iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/Classical Machine Learning/Gaussian Mixture.md

 $$

 This is a Gaussian Distribution with a linear transform matrix $\Sigma$, and a center $\mu$.

-Each of the Guassian distribution for each of the classes are going to give us a $\mu$, and a $\Sigma$.
+Each of the Gaussian distribution for each of the classes are going to give us a $\mu$, and a $\Sigma$.

 And, let's construct the weight for each of the sample: $\phi_i$, representing the amount of portion that a given sample is in the Gaussian distribution $i$, this implies that $\sum_{i = 1}^k\phi_i = 0$ and $\phi_i> 0$ for all $i$.

 So that if a sample is given $\phi_1 = \frac{1}{2}$ and $\phi_2 = \frac{1}{2}$, then that sample belongs right between 2 of the gaussian distribution.

-What is the probability of getting a sample $x_j$from the Guassian distribution indexed with $1$?
+What is the probability of getting a sample $x_j$from the Gaussian distribution indexed with $1$?

 It's given by: